daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 Now, you have successfully configured Prebuild for your project.
-The Prebuild will automatically run whenever the specified conditions are met, such as when the defined number of commits is reached or Trigger files are modified and subsequent `daytona create` calls willautomatically detect the most recent existing build and use it to create the project.
+The Prebuild will automatically run whenever the specified conditions are met, such as when the defined number of commits is reached or Trigger files are modified and subsequent `daytona create` calls will automatically detect the most recent existing build and use it to create the project.

 ## Managing Prebuilds